UffizziCloud/docs/docs/set-up-previews.md

 ### Connecting Your Compose

-3. Within the Uffizzi UI go to Projects/Specs/Compose and select `new compose` to connect to your `docker-compose.uffizzi.yml` which should be stored in your git repository.
-To connect to your repository see [Source Code Integrations](config/git-integrations.md).
+3. Within the Uffizzi UI go to Projects/Specs/Compose and select **NEW COMPOSE** to connect to your `docker-compose.uffizzi.yml` which should be stored in your git repository.
+To connect to your repository see [Configure GitHub](config/git-integrations.md).

 ![Screenshot](assets/images/compose-one.png)

-After adding the repo, branch, and path, select the `validate` button - Uffizzi will confirm if your file is valid or will provide error messaging that indicates what needs to be addressed.
+After adding the repo, branch, and path, select the **VALIDATE**button - Uffizzi will confirm if your file is valid or will provide error messaging that indicates what needs to be addressed.

 ![Screenshot](assets/images/add-compose.png)